GazzaJ/CI-MS3-W3Recipes/README.md

 The second image was sourced on the internet while searching for images for a Kebab recipe.
 It's just a great image which I liked and was keen to incorporate into the app.

 Last but certainly not the least was my desire to have a subtle food related background behind the interactive elements.
-I found a really cool version designed and distributed by freepik.
+I found a really cool version designed and distributed by Freepik.
 The original version would have been too distracting so I opted to adjust the contrast and colours to fade the image.
-I also added my logo into the circular gap in the center.
+I also added my logo into the circular gap in the centre.
 >**_I selected this particular image because it had a range of food types; each one is a decent size and they are not too densely packed._**
 ______